hjfisher/SNISPF-HJ/README.md

 ### The Connection Pool

-On startup the tool probes a random sample of `(IP, SNI)` pairs.
+On startup the tool probes a random sample of `(IP, SNI)` pairs with a real **TLS handshake** (not just a TCP connect — a server can accept TCP but still reject or drop TLS traffic, so a true handshake is the only reliable test).
 Pairs that respond well enter the **active pool**.
 A background thread re-checks the pool every ~30 seconds and rotates out degraded pairs.
-Each new connection is assigned a pair using **weighted-random selection** (lower loss = higher probability).
+Each new connection is assigned a pair using **weighted-random selection** — lower score means higher probability of being picked.

+### Self-Healing Loss Tracking

+Loss is tracked as an **exponential moving average (EMA)**, not a lifetime counter.
+This means a pair that performed badly for a while and has since recovered will see its score improve as fresh good results arrive — old failures fade out instead of permanently dragging the pair down.
+See [Scoring](#scoring-how-a-pairs-health-is-measured) for the exact formula.

 ### Draining with Timeout